Dewan Housing chairman Wadhawan gets bail in Mirchi case

 Housing Finance (DHFL) who is accused of having dealings with dead gangster Iqbal Mirchi in the past.

-transaction of Mirchi's properties, Kapil Wadhawan had move a bail plea before special PMLA court judge P Rajvaidya earlier
+Mirchi's properties, Kapil Wadhawan had moved a bail plea before special PMLA court judge P Rajvaidya earlier this

-submitted the transaction of DHFL, which the ED has cited for Kapil Wadhawan's arrest, has nothing to do with dealings of
+submitted that the transaction of DHFL, which the ED has cited for Kapil Wadhawan's arrest, has nothing to do with dealings

 According to the ED, Kapil Wadhawan was instrumental in laundering of huge amounts of money as part of an illegal